Sacramento's Tower Bridge Broken With No Estimated Time For Repair

 SACRAMENTO (CBS13) — Sacramento’s Tower Bridge is broken and there’s no estimated time for it to be fixed.

-Caltrans says the electrical supply to the bridge’s main motor went out late friday night, which means the drawbridge is stuck in the down position.READ MORE: Second Suspect Arrested In Turlock Officer-Involved Shooting That Injured CHP Officer
+Caltrans says the electrical supply to the bridge’s main motor went out late friday night, which means the drawbridge is stuck in the down position.READ MORE: 2 Suspected Package Thieves Arrested In Cameron Park

-Cars are still able to cross the span, but sailboats, riverboats and other tall ships are currently unable to pass underneath.READ MORE: Local Counties Hand Out Free COVID-19 Home Test Kits
+Cars are still able to cross the span, but sailboats, riverboats and other tall ships are currently unable to pass underneath.READ MORE: Jewelry Store At West Valley Mall In Tracy Hit By Smash And Grab

 Caltrans says the motor and broken electrical equipment dates back to the 1930s when the bridge first opened.
-It was due to be replaced next summer.MORE NEWS: Gift Card Program Promotes Local Shopping In Sacramento This Christmas
+It was due to be replaced next summer.MORE NEWS: Family Gathers At Scene Of Fatal Double Shooting Of Modesto Teens

 Caltrans says the malfunction is not related to last week’s downtown power outage.